By John Gruber

 The headset has inward-facing displays for each eye and a large outward-facing display on the front of the device.
 The external display can show the facial expressions of the person wearing the headset, along with other types of imagery, to people around the user, which is meant to reduce the isolation users might otherwise feel when wearing the device.

 My understanding is that there is no front-facing screen, but that Apple’s team had long joked about such an idea, and perhaps someone who heard the joking mistook the idea as real and passed it along to Ma.
 It sure sounds like a joke to me, but maybe my understanding is wrong.
 Unless I’m forgetting something, Gurman has never reported on a front-facing screen.
-(Also, the headset has built-in headphones — why in the world would a $3,000 gadget that goes around your head need external headphones?)
+(Update: He has now.)
+Also, the headset has built-in headphones — why in the world would a $3,000 gadget that goes around your head need external headphones?

 Anyway.
 Something is definitely coming from Apple from this team this year, and I get the sense the company thinks it’s going to be something special.
 If true, that means it will likely also not be what most people outside the company are expecting.
 Outsiders inevitably base expectations on the current state of the art.
 But the iPhone was not an iPod phone.
 Apple Watch was not a Fitbit with a higher price.
 If Apple is still Apple, this first headset should be much more than a slightly nicer version of VR headsets as we know them.